Strange Case of Dr Jekyll and Mr Hyde: Darwin

 The publication of The Origin of Species had a significant impact on Victorian society.
-Many did not fully understand the concepts of evolution, and assumed Darwin meant humans had evolved directly from apes, and that if it was possible to evolve into humans, it was also possible to degenerate into something more ape-like and primitive.
+Many did not fully understand the concepts of evolution, and assumed Charles Darwin meant humans had evolved directly from apes, and that if it was possible to evolve into humans, it was also possible to degenerate into something more ape-like and primitive.
 This was coined devolution, and was a prominent anxiety at the time.

-As Mr. Hyde is described as a more primitive and less developed version of Dr Jekyll, and gradually Hyde becomes more bestial as his degeneration progresses, Stevenson can be seen to explore these anxieties in his work.
+As Mr Hyde is described as a more primitive and less developed version of Dr Jekyll, and gradually Hyde becomes more bestial as his degeneration progresses, Stevenson can be seen to explore these anxieties in his work.

 Homosexuality

 The novel was written at a time when the Labouchere Amendment was published; criminalising homosexuality.
 The discourse on sex in general had become a secret and repressed desire, whereas homosexuality was not even to be thought about.
-It has been theorized that this could represent Mr. Hyde, whose purpose is to fulfil all of Dr. Jekyll's repressed desires.
+It has been theorized that this could represent Mr Hyde, whose purpose is to fulfil all of Dr Jekyll's repressed desires.
 The lack of prominent women in the novel also help point to a homosexual interpretation, since there is a focus on romanticising bachelor boyhood for men.
-There were some things that Dr. Jekyll did as Mr. Hyde that he was too embarrassed to confess for, even on his deathbed, which could follow the historically-noted secrecy and shame of homosexuality in the Victorian era.
+There were some things that Dr Jekyll did as Mr Hyde that he was too embarrassed to confess for, even on his deathbed, which could follow the historically-noted secrecy and shame of homosexuality in the Victorian era.
 Lanyon also refused to speak, sparing Jekyll the scandal and overall criminality of possibly being a homosexual.

 Reception

 Publication

 The book was initially sold as a paperback for one shilling in the UK.
 These books were called "shilling shockers" or penny dreadfuls.
-The American publisher issued the book on 5 January 1886, four days before the first appearance of the UK edition issued by Longmans; Scribner's published 3,000 copies, only 1,250 of them bound in cloth.
+The American publisher Charles Scribner's Sons issued an "authorized edition" in New York on 5 January 1886, four days before the appearance of the first UK edition issued in London by Longmans, Green, and Co.; Scribner's published 3,000 copies, only 1,250 of them bound in cloth.
 Initially, stores did not stock it until a review appeared in The Times on 25 January 1886 giving it a favourable reception.
 Within the next six months, close to 40 thousand copies were sold.
 As Stevenson's biographer Graham Balfour wrote in 1901, the book's success was probably due rather to the "moral instincts of the public" than to any conscious perception of the merits of its art.
 It was read by those who never read fiction and quoted in pulpit sermons and in religious papers.
 By 1901, it was estimated to have sold over 250,000 copies in the United States.